 Various studies show that your employee would like to give you feedback.
 This will give your employee a voice and make them feel heard.

-You can ask them to give feedback one on one, but the most effective way to do this is by conducting a poll.
-Using technology is an easy way to do this.
+You can ask them one-on-one to give feedback, but the easiest way is to do this by sending out a survey uit te sturen.

 You could ask questions such as:

 - What did you think of our onboarding program?

 - What did you think of the length of our onboarding program?

 - Is there anything else you would like to know about our company?

 - How did your first working day go?